zouppen/aoc-2024/log.md

-Afterwards, while cleaning up code, I noticed I had a bug in the comparator, where I did compare `a < b` correctly but not `a > b` because of quick copypasting around.
+Afterwards, while cleaning up code, I noticed I had a bug in the comparator, where I did compare `a < b` correctly but not `a > b` because of quick copy-pasting around.
 Well, it didn't hit, but a fixed version is now in the repo.

 PS.
 In case you've wondered why there are JSON instances in my code